top of page

 Other Demos

 Real work demos: As you build your portfolio and book projects, it can be fruitful to collate similar work into a video (or audio) showcase.
-It's best to ask permission before using work you have been hired for but it is rare to be refused.
+It's best to ask permission before using work you have been hired for, but it is rare to be refused.
 These are a great way to not only showcase your performance range but also to demonstrate that you are competitive in the marketplace.

 A demo is such a huge investment on so many levels.
-If it’s well made It should eventually pay for itself many times over.
+If it’s well made, it should eventually pay for itself many times over.
 Really take your time and do your research.
 Do some due diligence, ask for referrals, and listen to lots of different demos and advice to decide what will work best for you and your voice.

 For Ian's blogs or news- Subscribe here